Uniformization of $p$-adic curves via Higgs-de Rham flows: The degeneration argument

 \section{The degeneration argument}

-For a given curve $X_1\in \mathscr{M}_{g,r}$, it seems hard in general to determine whether $A$ intersects with $K$ or not.
-The dimension counting {\ref{eq07}} makes the problem more interesting.
+For a given curve $X_1\in \mathscr{M}_{g,r}$, where $2g-2+r$ is kept as before to be a positive and even number, it seems hard in general to determine whether or not $A$ intersects with $K$.
+Dimension counting (\ref{eq07}) makes the problem more interesting.
 The principal aim of this section is to show $A\cap K\neq \emptyset$ for a \emph{generic} curve via a degeneration argument.
-So we shall consider the coarse moduli space of stable curves $\overline{\mathscr{M}}_{g,r}$ and investigate the intersection behavior of $A$ and $K$ in a neighborhood of a so-called \emph{totally degenerate $(g,r)$-curve} (abbreviated as t.d. $(g,r)$-curve).
+Therefore, we shall consider the coarse moduli space of stable curves $\overline{\mathscr{M}}_{g,r}$ and investigate the intersection behavior of $A$ and $K$ in a neighborhood of a so-called \emph{totally degenerate $(g,r)$-curve} (abbreviated as t.d. $(g,r)$-curve).
 The advantage of considering a t.d curve is that one can exhibit explicitly the nonemptiness of $A\cap K$.
 In fact, Proposition \ref{AKinter} asserts that it consists of exactly one point (multiplicity not counted).
-As another output of this method, we also show the existence of ordinary sections for a generic curve, which is the crucial input for lifting the periodic Higgs bundle to an arbitrary truncated Witt ring \S\ref{lifting section}.
+As another output of this method, we also show the existence of ordinary sections for a generic curve, which is essential in our method to guarantee the liftability of the periodic Higgs bundle to an arbitrary truncated Witt ring in \S\ref{lifting section}.